RisingWISE: An enterprise course by and for women

 - Develop your networking, mentoring and leadership skills

 Once you have been offered a place on the programme, you will be asked to confirm by payment of a £50 deposit.
+The deposit is fully refundable on completion of the course in its' entirety.

 It's very empowering to have a programme directed by women for women.
 It was a real confidence booster and has contributed to enhance my skills and provide me with new perspectives.
 I cannot recommend it highly enough.
 (Martine Abboud, Oxford, who was also named in the 2019 Forbes Europe '30 under 30' list)